-Best of Fjord Region
+Best of Norway's Fjords Region

-Chat with a local specialist who can organize your trip
+Chat with a local specialist who can help organize your trip.

 May is a remarkable month for visiting Norway's fjords.
 Sandwiched between Easter and the Summer Solstice, this is the time to take advantage of longer days, blooming flowers, and rushing waterfalls like the Seven Sisters.
 You can also join locals as they celebrate Norway's biggest holiday: Constitution Day.

 June is ideal for travelers looking to optimize outdoor adventures in Norway's fjords.
 This is when days are long and nights are short; there's also reliable weather on land and sea, not to mention a slew of fun festivals to celebrate the Summer Solstice.
 Read this monthly guide to learn more.